 In the following days, I carried the book with me, reading it whenever I had time.
 After all, it was the highly anticipated sequel to the critically acclaimed The Handmaid’s Tale and had won the Booker Prize even before its publication.

-Well, after reading it from cover to cover, I must say I’m disappointed.
+Unfortunately, after reading it from cover to cover, I found myself disappointed.

-In all fairness, it was a good read.
-The book consists of narratives from 3 women from Gilead.
-Aunt Lydia, the powerful aunt we knew from the handmaid’s tale; Nicole, a girl grows up in Canada, and Agnes Jemima who grows up in Gilead.
+To be fair, it was an engaging read.
+The book comprises narratives from three women in Gilead: Aunt Lydia, the powerful Aunt we knew from The Handmaid’s Tale; Nicole, a girl who grows up in Canada; and Agnes Jemima, who grows up in Gilead.

-At one point, I was thinking maybe Nicole will fail her mission, either because of her carelessness, or because of the tattoo on her arm—in a movie, that would be a clear hint to a plot twist, right?
-But no, nothing like that happened, till the end.
+At one point, I wondered if Nicole might fail her mission due to carelessness or the tattoo on her arm—in a film, that would be a clear hint at a plot twist, right?
+But nothing of the sort occurred.

-Everything is within Aunt Lydia’s calculation; everything was carried out as planned.
-I couldn’t help wondering, if Aunt Lydia was that smart, maybe she could have easily escaped Gilead long before?
+Everything falls within Aunt Lydia’s calculations, and everything goes according to plan.
+I couldn’t help but wonder—if Aunt Lydia were truly that intelligent, could she not have escaped Gilead long before?